USS Wasp (CV-7): Loss

 On Tuesday, 15 September 1942, Wasp and Hornet, together with North Carolina and 10 other warships, were escorting the transports carrying the 7th Marine Regiment to Guadalcanal as reinforcements.
 Wasp was operating some 150 nmi southeast of San Cristobal Island.
 Her aircraft were being refueled and rearmed for antisubmarine patrol missions and Wasp had been at general quarters from an hour before sunrise until the time when the morning search returned to the ship at 10:00.
 Thereafter, the ship was in condition 2, with the air department at flight quarters.
 The only contact with the Japanese that day had been a Japanese four-engined flying boat that was downed by one of Wasps F4F Wildcats at 12:15.

-About 14:20, the carrier turned into the wind to launch eight F4F Wildcats and eighteen SBD Dauntlesses and to recover eight F4F Wildcats and three SBD Dauntlesses that had been airborne since before noon.
-Lt. (jg) Roland H. Kenton, USNR, flying a F4F-3 Wildcat of VF-71 was the last aircraft off the deck of Wasp.
+About 14:20, the carrier turned into the wind to launch eight Wildcats and eighteen Dauntlesses and to recover eight Wildcats and three Dauntlesses that had been airborne since before noon.
+Lt. (jg) Roland H. Kenton, USNR, flying a Wildcat of VF-71 was the last aircraft off the deck of Wasp.
 The ship rapidly completed the recovery of the 11 aircraft before turning to starboard, heeling slightly as she did so.
 At 14:44 a lookout reported "three torpedoes ... three points forward of the starboard beam".